Ugly Betty: Production

-On March 12, 2008, Horta signed a two-year, seven-figure deal with ABC Studios, which guaranteed the show's future and gave Horta a chance to produce other projects aside from Betty.
+On March 12, 2008, Horta signed a two-year, seven-figure deal with ABC Studios, which guaranteed the show's future and gave Horta a chance to produce other projects aside from Ugly Betty.

-On April 17, 2008, the show's podcast, which was usually presented in audio and hosted by stars Urie and Newton, became available on video for the first time.

 On May 6, 2008, ABC announced that starting with the third season, Ugly Betty would return to New York City and start production there.
 The move was done to bring the authenticity of the great series' setting into the show and to take advantage of a tax credit offered by the State of New York's Governor's Office of Motion Picture and Television Development.
 The production returned to Silvercup Studios in Queens, where the original pilot was produced.
 The move resulted in several Los Angeles crew members being let go.
 These events led California Assemblyman Paul Krekorian to introduce bill AB X315, the "Ugly Betty Bill", which would keep television and film production from leaving the state by using tax incentives.
 The bill was passed by the assembly and Governor Arnold Schwarzenegger signed it into law on February 19, 2009.

 In January 2009, ABC announced that it was putting Ugly Betty on hold to make room for the new comedies In the Motherhood and Samantha Who? in the Thursday night time slot.
 The series' aired one more original episode on March 19, 2009.
-On Sunday, March 15, 2009, ABC announced that, after a five-week break, Ugly Betty would return for its final five episodes of the season on Thursday, April 30, 2009.
-Ugly Bettys return was originally planned for May 7, but due to low ratings for Motherhood, ABC moved it up a week.
-The two-episode season finale aired on Thursday, May 21 from 8–10 pm.

-The move by ABC and the show's declining ratings led viewers to believe that ABC would cancel the show, but on February 17, 2009, Becki Newton stated that the show has been picked up for a fourth season.
+The move by ABC and the show's declining ratings led viewers to believe that ABC would cancel the show, but on February 17, 2009, Becki Newton stated that the show had been picked up for a fourth season.
 That statement would later be confirmed on March 5, 2009, when Stephen McPherson, president of ABC Entertainment Group, announced that ABC planned to renew Ugly Betty.
-On April 23, 2009, ABC gave an early fourth season renewal to Betty.
+On April 23, 2009, ABC gave an early fourth-season renewal to Betty.